Professional Learning Series

 Join the OLAC team for a series of free professional learning sessions designed to provide educators with the structures and resources necessary to develop and support effective leadership at every level.
 Explore OLAC’s latest online learning tools, including modules, webinars, videos, podcast episodes, and more to support educators as they work to embed essential leadership practices at every level of a school system.
 Remember, all resources are free and you can earn credit.

-Learn more about our newest assessment, the Systemic Improvement Practices Review (SIPR).
-The SIPR is a survey used with district-level team members to receive feedback on district practices in four key areas, including:
+Thinking about district planning?
+We’ve got a great resource to get you started.
+Learn more about our newest assessment, the Systemic Improvement Practices Review (SIPR)—a survey used with district-level team members to receive feedback on district practices in four key areas, including:

 - Promoting system-wide learning,